sean-abbott/pi-k8s/README.md

 * Add new user and remove ubuntu user; give new user same rights
 * setup the bitnami secrets thing so I can stop masking things in this repo
 * nginx ingress controller default backend is in an endless crash backoff loop. fix that.
+* Postgres: go back to nfsv4, figure out how to get the the persistent volume claim to just use options to request v3
+* wiki: figure out how to populate the ssh key and storage (backup) configuration for the wiki when it starts.

 ## Automation i'd like to do
 * Idea: make a little docker file with ansible in it to do more of this initial setup jazz.